arvinkent17/PDO/README.md

 How to use it?

-Just extend your class with database class
+Just extend your class with database class and use executeMySQL method

+$this->executeMySQL("Query Here", Array Parameter (optional), Search (optional));

 Example: